kritika27/kritika27/README.md

 👯 I like to write Tech Blog on DEV,post about ReactJS on Twitter based on my learning and experiences.
 I am always open to learn new Technologies and pacify my curiosity about Computers.If you want to discuss something over programming, let's grab a cup of Coffee together virtually.

-⚡ Fun fact: I like to do sketching, writing poems and try new hobbies in my leisure hour.
+⚡ Fun fact: I like to do sketching, write poems and try new hobbies in my leisure hour.
 These days I am into cooking & photography as part of my new hobbies.

 ### Available on: